ChangsenJiang/BIOL8706_project/project_outline.md

 If not subsampling species, we could just subset the gene trees from the orginal data based on our selected loci.

-If we subsample species, we should filter the selected loci alignment files with subeset species (probably need another python script), then use these alinments to estimating gene trees using the original model in paper through a command like this:
+If we subsample species, we should filter the selected loci alignment files with subeset species (this would need another python script), then use these alinments to estimating gene trees using the original model in paper through a command like this:

 ```
 iqtree2 -S bird_subloci -m papermodel --prefix subloci -T 128